-BUAC 499 Special Topics-Advanced (1-4) Opportunity for the advanced accounting student to continue the study of accounting in a specialized area of accounting under the supervision of an instructor with expertise in the area.
-Preq. instructor permission (see accounting advisor); see special note on page 131; \$ B
+BUAC 299 Special Topics 1 (1-4) Opportunity for accounting students to continue their study of accounting in specialized areas under the supervision of an instructor with expertise in those areas.
+Preq. departmental permission (see accounting advisor); see pecial note on page 134; \$ B